ginman86/deluge/README.md

 Call add with a magnet link to automatically post the add request to your deluge-web server.
 If successful, it will add and start downloading without further action.
 You can also use a direct url to a torrent file, deluge will download the file and star the download

+### getHosts(callback)

+Return the list of all the deluge daemon registered in the WebUI

+###connect(hostID, callback)

+Tell the WebUI to connect to the wanted host.
+The result of the callback will be either TRUE if connected or FALSE if not connected.